-The rate of interest offered by a Post Office savings account is decided by the Central Government from time to time and is generally between 3% to 4%.
+Post Office savings account interest rate is decided by the Central Government from time to time and is generally between 3% to 4%.
 Interest is calculated on monthly balances and credited annually.

 The main features of a Post Office savings account are:

-- The depositor can choose to close the account at any time of his or her choosing
+- You can choose to close the account at any time of his or her choosing

-- The account can be opened by cash only
+- The account can be opened only using cash

-- Nomination facility is available at the time of opening the account as well as after opening the account
+- Nomination facility is available at the time of opening the account and after opening the account

 - Income tax relief is available on the amount of interest under the provisions of section 80L of the Income Tax Act.